Peace Corps' pre-service training and beyond

 For more than 60 years, the Peace Corps has sent Volunteers throughout the world to provide service to others.
 Our programs span six sectors and a wide variety of job requirements.

-For many of our programs, having a college degree or five years of work experience and an interest in the sector will qualify you to serve.
-Core Expectation 2 asks our Volunteers to “commit to improving the quality of life of the people with whom you live and work and, in doing so, share your skills, adapt them, and learn new skills as needed.”
+For many Peace Corps programs, having a college degree or five years of work experience and an interest in the sector will qualify you to serve.
+Core expectation No. 2 asks Volunteers to “build relationships and work alongside community members on locally prioritized projects that promote knowledge exchange and contribute to a lasting impact."

 It can be daunting to think about learning new skills in a new culture.
-As a placement officer, I often remind applicants that Volunteers participate in a broad range of training throughout their 27 months of service, starting with pre-service training (PST).
+It's important to remember that Volunteers participate in a broad range of training throughout their 27 months of service, starting with pre-service training (PST).

 Through these sessions, Trainees are equipped with knowledge that will help them integrate once they reach their assigned communities.
 Trainees are required to demonstrate competence in each of these areas in order to swear in as a Peace Corps Volunteer.
 Training in these topics do not stop after PST, and Volunteers continue to learn and grow in these aspects throughout their 27-months of service.